COS301-SE-2021/GeoCode/README.md

   <pre>

          Michael Harvey graduated from Richards Bay Christian School in 2018 with 4 distinctions, and is currently in his 3rd year studying BSc Computer Science.
-In his first two years of university he achieved 21 distinctions in 24 modules, and he ranked as the 3rd highest first-year Computer Science student at UP in 2019.
+In his first two and a half years of university he achieved 25 distinctions in 28 modules, and he ranked as the 3rd highest first-year Computer Science student at UP in 2019.
 On the side he maintains various Python projects that make use of the API for the mobile game Clash of Clans: 2 Discord bots, as well as a program collecting Clan War League participation data from